awsdocs/amazon-kendra-developer-guide/doc_source/data-source-workdocs.md

 **In WorkDocs, make sure you have:**
 + Noted the Amazon WorkDocs directory ID \(organization ID\) for your Amazon WorkDocs repository\.
++ Checked each document is unique in WorkDocs and across other data sources you plan to use for the same index\.
+Each data source that you want to use for an index must not contain the same document across the data sources\.
+Document IDs are global to an index and must be unique per index\.

 **In your AWS account, make sure you have:**
-+ Created an Amazon Kendra index and, if using the API, noted the index id\.
++ [Created an Amazon Kendra index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html) and, if using the API, noted the index ID\.
-+ Created an IAM role for your data source and, if using the API, noted the ARN of the IAM role\.
++ [Created an IAM role](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds) for your data source and, if using the API, noted the ARN of the IAM role\.

 If you don’t have an existing IAM role, you can use the console to create a new IAM role when you connect your WorkDocs data source to Amazon Kendra\.
-If you are using the API, you must provide the ARN of an existing IAM role and an index id\.
+If you are using the API, you must provide the ARN of an existing IAM role and an index ID\.

 ## Connection instructions<a name="data-source-procedure-workdocs"></a>

-To connect Amazon Kendra to your Amazon WorkDocs data source you must provide details of your Amazon WorkDocs credentials so that Amazon Kendra can access your data\.
-If you have not yet configured Amazon WorkDocs for Amazon Kendra see [Prerequisites](#prerequisites-workdocs)\.
+To connect Amazon Kendra to your WorkDocs data source, you must provide the necessary details of your WorkDocs data source so that Amazon Kendra can access your data\.
+If you have not yet configured WorkDocs for Amazon Kendra see [Prerequisites](#prerequisites-workdocs)\.

 ### <a name="workdocs-adding-procedure"></a>